top of page

 Definition of the Process, Photos and Artwork

 Once the acrylic Ocean Wash is dry, the excess sand is wiped away.
-The ocean has provided the images and inspiration which are then painted.
-Occasionally I add objects the ocean has provided or other accents.
+The ocean has provided the images and inspiration, which are then further developed through additional painting techniques.
 The ocean helps make these decisions.
-After experimenting, I have occasionally painted the surface first or added a modeling compound to change the possibilities.
-The artwork, as is the artist, are always evolving.
-Below is an example of how the progression emerged for "Mermaid Tails"
+After many years of experimenting, I occasionally paint the surface first or add a modeling compound to vary the possible outcomes.
+The artwork, along with me, the artist, is always evolving.

 Ocean Wash starting with a mouth